deargle/msbx5500-spring-2020/lab-6.md

 [1]: https://devcenter.heroku.com/articles/container-registry-and-runtime

+## Using a more lightweight Docker basefile, based on Alpine instead of Ubuntu.

+I saw references to an `alpine` base docker image which is much more lightweight than the full `ubuntu16` image -- less running processes, much smaller, etc. I google for one that provides python, which leads me to the [dockerhub page for all official docker python images](https://hub.docker.com/_/python).
+I poke around the readme some, and see in the examples, that it uses alpine as its base image.
+(I could confirm by viewing these images' own Dockerfiles, but I'll just trust.)
+See, docker images have deep dependencies.
+Most all start with a `FROM <something>` statement at the top, upon which they build.
+We'll do the same.
+I edit my Dockerfile top line to be `FROM python:2`, and I build and run again.
+It still works, but now I'm trendy, so I keep it.
+Python3 is trendier, but meh for now.

 # Deliverables

 I don't know, just do the above.
 You'll need to piece together all of the lab...